Water and a Flame

 "Water and a Flame" is a song recorded by Australian singer Daniel Merriweather for his debut solo album, Love & War.
-It features vocals from English singer-songwriter Adele.
-"Water and a Flame" was released as the album's fourth and final single on 2 November 2009.
-Produced by Eg White and released under Columbia Records, "Water and a Flame" peaked at number 180 on the UK Singles Chart.
-In 2013, "Water and a Flame" was recorded by Canadian singer Celine Dion for her album, Loved Me Back to Life, also produced by White.
+It features guest vocals by English singer-songwriter Adele.
+Released as the album's fourth and final single on 2 November 2009, the track was produced by Eg White and issued through Columbia Records.
+It reached number 180 on the UK Singles Chart.
+In 2013, Canadian singer Celine Dion recorded a cover version for her album Loved Me Back to Life, also produced by White.

 Composition

-"Water and a Flame" was described as "a smoky, heartfelt ballad".
-According to David Balls of Digital Spy, "it finds their rich and soulful vocals dovetailing sweetly - enough to draw attention away from the slightly clichéd chorus".
+"Water and a Flame" has been described as a smoky, emotional ballad.
+David Balls of Digital Spy wrote that the song "finds their rich and soulful vocals dovetailing sweetly – enough to draw attention away from the slightly clichéd chorus".

-Music videos

-The song's music video does not feature Adele.